 Attorneys play an enormous role in personal injury cases involving catastrophic injuries.

-They interview accident victims, or their surviving family members, to learn all the important facts of a case.
+They interview you, or a victim’s surviving family members, to learn all the important facts of a case.
+Attorneys also:

-Catastrophic injury lawyers also assist victims gather critical evidence in a case.
+Catastrophic injury lawyers also assist you in gathering critical evidence in a case.
 If necessary, they will appoint experts to assist in interpreting evidence and explaining a case to a judge or jury.

-When a party has an insurance policy that will reimburse a victim, a lawyer can file a demand letter on the victim’s behalf.
-A demand letter is a document that informs parties that the accident victim intends to file a personal injury claim with their insurer.
+When a party has an insurance policy that will reimburse you, a lawyer can file a demand letter on your behalf outlining your injuries, financial demands, and intention to file a personal injury claim with their insurer.
+A good demand letter can often lead to a favorable resolution without any litigation.

 What is the benefit of a catastrophic injury attorney?

-Catastrophic injury attorneys help clients receive the maximum compensation for their injuries.
+Catastrophic injury attorneys help you receive the maximum compensation for your injuries.

 They know the value of these cases, and therefore, will hold liable parties to pay their fair share of an accident.

-Attorneys also know where to uncover hidden value in a case to help boost a victim’s payout.
+Attorneys also know where to uncover hidden value in a case to help boost your payout.

-Personal injury lawyers take care of all of the complexities within a case so that injury victims can focus on healing.
+Personal injury lawyers take care of all of the complexities within a case so that you can focus on healing.

 Note that most catastrophic injury lawyers provide free case reviews.
-A free case evaluation means people can get their legal questions answered without spending a dime.
+A free case evaluation means you can get your legal questions answered without spending a dime.

-Note, too, that the communications between an attorney and his/her clients are protected by the attorney-client relationship.
-Lawyers cannot disclose these communications unless the client agrees.
+Note, too, that the communications between an attorney and you are protected by the attorney-client relationship.
+Lawyers cannot disclose these communications unless you agree.

 For additional help…

-If you or a loved one suffered an accident that caused catastrophic injuries, we invite you to contact our law firm at the Shouse Law Group.
-Our California personal injury attorneys provide both free consultations and legal advice you can trust.
+If you or a loved one suffered an accident that caused catastrophic injuries, get medical help right away.
+Then contact our law firm at the Shouse Law Group.
+Our California personal injury attorneys provide both consultations and legal advice you can trust.

 We work tirelessly to get you the maximum compensation available for your case.
 Our lawyers represent clients throughout California state, including those in Los Angeles, San Francisco, and southern California.